joe10111/JS101/JS109_Notes/specific_Topics_of_Interest/declarations_initialization_assignment_re-assignment.md

 # Declarations, Initialization, Assignment, and Re-Assignment 10/20/22
- ## Declaration in javscript
+ ## Declaration in JavaScript
-  * A variable declaration is a statment that asks the Javascript compliler to reserve a certain amount of space for a value with a name attched.
+  * A variable declaration is a statement that asks the Javascript compliler to reserve a certain amount of space for a value with a name attched.

- ## Initialization in javscript
+ ## Initialization in JavaScript
   * If the value is left un-inilized Javascript will automatiically inilize the value as undefined.
   * Delcaring and inlizing the variable and value in global scope will make it accesible from all scopes.